-- approximately \$80.0 million to \$90.0 million to fund discovery and IND-enabling activities, as well as manufacturing and quality control testing for our clinical and preclinical programs; - approximately \$65.0 million to \$75.0 million to fund clinical trial, regulatory and medical activities for TSHA-101, TSHA-102, TSHA-103, TSHA-104 and TSHA-118; - approximately \$35.0 million to \$45.0 million to fund the establishment of our in-house manufacturing facility; and - · the remainder for working capital and other general corporate purposes.
+- approximately \$90.0 million to \$100.0 million to fund discovery and IND-enabling activities, as well as manufacturing and quality control testing for our clinical and preclinical programs; - approximately \$75.0 million to \$85.0 million to fund clinical trial, regulatory and medical activities for TSHA-101, TSHA-102, TSHA-103, TSHA-104 and TSHA-118; - approximately \$45.0 million to \$55.0 million to fund the establishment of our in-house manufacturing facility; and - the remainder for working capital and other general corporate purposes.

-We believe that the anticipated net proceeds of this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital requirements into the fourth quarter of 2022.
-Based on our current operational plans and assumptions, we expect our cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to submit INDs to the FDA for TSHA-101, TSHA-102, TSHA-103 and TSHA-104, report data from the planned Phase 1/2 clinical trials of TSHA-101, TSHA-102, TSHA-103 and TSHA-118 and to establish our in-house manufacturing facility.
+We believe that the anticipated net proceeds of this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital requirements into 2023.
+Based on our current operational plans and assumptions, we expect our cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to submit INDs to the FDA for TSHA-101, TSHA-102, TSHA-103 and TSHA-104, report data from the planned Phase 1/2 clinical trials of TSHA-101, TSHA-102, TSHA-103, TSHA-104 and TSHA-118 and to establish our in-house manufacturing facility.
 We have based these estimates on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we expect.